 Moisture is required for natural dispersal of the fungus, and long-distance dispersal is thought to occur in moist winds and mists.

 Movement of infected plant material, including infected needles on footwear, clothing, machinery and timber, could also spread the disease.

 In other countries where the disease has had a significant economic impact, successful methods of control have tended to focus on fungicide treatments.
 However, the focus in the UK is on the use of resistant species and good stand management.

 This particularly includes thinning of stands of pine trees in accordance with good silvicultural practice to promote air circulation in the tree crowns.
-This will help to reduce humidity levels in the crowns, thereby making conditions less conducive to fungal development.
+This will help to reduce humidity levels in the crowns, thereby making conditions less conducive to fungus development.
 Although this will not prevent infection, it can help to reduce the impact.
-No-thin regimes and delayed first thinning have been shown in public forests to lead to significant numbers of tree deaths in public forests.
+No-thin regimes and delayed first thinning have been shown in public forests to lead to significant numbers of tree deaths.

 There are no plant protection products with approval that can be used in infected forest stands.
 However, use of copper-based fungicides is permitted in amenity situations, and this can suppress the symptoms and might be a realistic option for individual or small groups of specimen trees.

 Fungicides may also be used on nursery stock, Christmas tree farms and amenity crops.

 The main research areas have been: